For individuals of color, even personal finance can be a heartbreaking reminder of racial inequality.

 You don’t need to be rich to invest.
-In fact, it might be easier for stock market newbies to kick-start their investments if they begin with a modest amount of cash, as a hard task for new investors is figuring out how the market moves.
-And because you’re building wealth, how much money you start with is less important than how much money you contribute to your account over time.
+In fact, it might be easier for stock market newbies to kick-start their investments if they begin with a modest sum, as a hard task for new investors is figuring out how the market moves.
+And because of compounding, how much money you start with is less important than how much money you contribute to your account over time.

-The presence of online brokerages, many of which charge no commissions for executing stock and ETF trades, has also made the process cheaper than ever.
+The presence of online brokerages, many of which charge no commissions for trading stocks and exchange-traded funds, has also made the process cheaper than ever.

 With a long-term mindset and diversified asset allocation, a financial advisor can help you pick out a portfolio that’s right for your individual situation.
 And the good news is, there are all sorts of ways that you can invest for your individual risk appetite, whether it’s investing in historically safe certificates of deposit (CD) or higher-risk picks such as index funds.